Commitment to the SDGs

 Making a Kaleidoscope of Microplastics

 Through the aquarium tour (Hakkeijima Sea Paradise) and sea creature crafts, we recognized that the ocean is an important home for living creatures and that it provides us with great blessings in our daily lives.
-In August, we went to a lesson focusing on the "Marine Plastic Pollution."
-As part of the lesson, we held a workshop on "Making a Kaleidoscope of Microplastics" with the cooperation of the Kanagawa Kaigan Bikazaidan (かながわ海岸美化財団).
+In August, we went to a lesson focusing on "Marine Plastic Pollution."
+As a part of the lesson, we held a workshop on "Making a Kaleidoscope of Microplastics" with the cooperation of the Kanagawa Kaigan Bikazaidan (かながわ海岸美化財団).

 Awareness of LGBTQ+ and Diversity

 We believe that we created an opportunity to build a foundation for the students through this experience.
 They could become aware of diversity, rather than holding onto stereotypes.
-The children will remember this experience when they grow up and allow them to be open to others in the future.
+The children will remember this experience when they grow up and it will allow them to be open to others in the future.

 Earth Day

-Every time we have the opportunity, we encourage students to be aware of the situation the earth is in right now, how we can deal with the problems, and what we can do immediately.
+Every time we have the opportunity, we encourage students to be aware of the situation that the earth is in right now, how we can deal with the problems, and what we can do immediately.
 April 22 was Earth Day, a day on which people around the world think about the global environment.
 The 4-year-old and 5-year old classes at CGK also thought about Earth Day.
 They considered how to start with the environment immediately around them and decided to pick up trash around the nearby train stations and parks.

 Is our relationship with nature sustainable?